herttaleinonen/DFSM/README.md

 Python 3.10 or newer. <br/>

 # Installation
-To install, clone the "replay_model" -folder to your machine.
+To install, clone the `replay_model` -folder to your machine.

 # Running